IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 ## LinkType Registry {#linktype}

-IANA is also requested to create a registry entitled "PCAP LinkType List" under The PCAP registry group ({{pcapreg}}).
+IANA is also requested to create a registry entitled "PCAP-related LinkType List" under The PCAP registry group ({{pcapreg}}).

 The registry has the following structure: